García homers twice as White Sox pound Twins 10-3

-CHICAGO (AP)Leury Garcia homered from both sides of the plate, helping Dallas Keuchel and the Chicago White Sox pound the Minnesota Twins 10-3 on Saturday.
+García homered from both sides of the plate, and Chicago pounded the Minnesota Twins 10-3 on Saturday.

+Keuchel won his White Sox debut while throwing to McCann in a battery comprised of former teammates at the University of Arkansas.
+But the diminutive García, listed at 5-foot-8 and 185 pounds, stole the show with his second career multihomer game.

+“I’m not trying to hit the home run.
+I know what I can do,” García said.

-Edwin Encarnacion hit a two-run drive as the White Sox bounced back nicely after losing 10-5 to the reigning AL Central champions on Friday night.
-Eloy Jimenez and James McCann also went deep on the second day of the pandemic-delayed 60-game season.
+Edwin Encarnación hit a two-run drive as the White Sox bounced back nicely after losing 10-5 to the reigning AL Central champions on Friday night.
+McCann and Eloy Jiménez also went deep on the second day of the pandemic-delayed 60-game season.

-Keuchel allowed two runs in 5 1/3 innings in his White Sox debut after agreeing to a $55.5 million, three-year contract in December.
-The veteran left-hander threw 73 pitches, 47 for strikes.
+Keuchel, who agreed to a $55.5 million, three-year contract in December, allowed two runs in 5 1/3 innings.
+McCann finished with three hits and two RBIs.

 Nelson Cruz connected for Minnesota, which hit a major league-record 307 homers last year.
 Randy Dobnak pitched four effective innings in a spot start after the Twins decided to give Rich Hill a couple more days to prepare for his debut with the team.